-If you have ever been to a Starbucks then you know there is a tip jar in front of the register.
-Those tips are pooled at the end of shifts and divided among the barristas and shift supervisors.
-New York barrista Jeana Barenboim filed a class action suit claiming that the inclusion of shift supervisors in the tip pool violated New York’s labor code.
+If you have ever been to a Starbucks then you know there is a tip jar at the register.
+Those tips are pooled at the end of shifts and divided among the baristas and shift supervisors.
+Baristas filed a class action claiming the inclusion of shift supervisors in the tip pool violated New York’s labor code.
 Local Starbucks store managers then cross-filed to include assistant managers in the tip pool.
 Insanity ensues.

-The resulting share of the tip pool can be credited against the employee’s minimum wage like any other tips so the more employees who can be included as tipped employees the less the employer has to pay in wages because the tips offset some of the employer’s wage pay.
-Tipped employees may also be eligible for the lower minimum wage payment at $2.13.
+The resulting share of the tip pool act as a credit against the employee’s minimum wage like any other tips.
+The more employees included the less the employer pays in wages because the tips offset some of the employer’s wages.
+Tipped employees can receive the tip credit, lowering minimum wage from the employer to $2.13.
 (That’s why Starbucks wanted to include as many employees as possible.)

-I can appreciate that Starbucks is trying to take their loss on the salary issue and spin it in their favor but it’s really more of the same of Starbucks trying to underpay its employees.
-It should be pointed out that just because an employee is not so managerial that he or she would meet the salary exemption it does not mean that employee would necessarily be so un-managerial to be eligible for the tip pool.
+I can appreciate that Starbucks is trying to take their loss on the salary issue and spin it in their favor; but it’s really more of the same of Starbucks trying to underpay its employees.
+Just because an employee is not so managerial that he or she would meet the salary exemption does not mean that employee would necessarily be so un-managerial that he or she should receive part of the tip pool.
 The legal standards for salaried, exempt employees is not entirely the same as the standard for tip pooling.

-In Texas our labor code tracks federal law and under federal law the FLSA determines who can be included in a tip pool based on what is known as the economic realities test.
+In Texas our labor code tracks federal law.
+Under federal law the FLSA determines who can be included in a tip pool based on what is known as the economic realities test.
 Under this test, Starbucks shift supervisors probably had enough managerial authority to be excluded from the tip pool–and in my opinion definitely have enough authority to be excluded.

-Starbucks should not be allowed to play both sides of its policy to the detriment of its employees.
-Starbucks appears to use the shift supervisor position to give an illusion of opportunity for promotion in the store rather than because so few people need three levels of management in each store.
+Starbucks should not get to play both sides of its policy to the detriment of its employees.
+Starbucks appears to use the shift supervisor position to give an illusion of opportunity for promotion in the store.
+So few stores need three levels of management.
 The position has minimal authority because it isn’t really much of a promotion but it does have duties specifically identified in the economic realities test as those considered managerial.